-The most common tool used in study design is the sample size calculator, available in numerous web implementations as well as in software repositories and commercial statistical software packages.
+The most common tool used in study design is the sample size calculator, available in numerous web implementations (e.g., Kohn & Senyak 2021) as well as in software repositories and commercial statistical software packages.
 Sample size calculators usually provide for a variety of study designs, such as continuous or binary outcomes and one group or two.
-However, the default ⸻and often, the only⸻ test options are the t-test with a null value of 0; the default settings for alpha and power levels are the usual suspects; and results are typically returned only as numbers.
-Sample size calculators encourage researchers to think about power and sample sizes, but not other facets of their study design.
-We therefore propose a visualization tool that extends the standard calculator to simultaneously consider multiple tests concerning minimum meaningful effect sizes, at multiple test levels.
+However, typically the default ⸻and sometimes, the only⸻ test options are the t-test with a null value of 0; the default settings for alpha and power levels are the usual suspects; and results may only be provided as numbers.
+Sample size calculators encourage researchers to think about power and sample sizes, but rarely about other facets of their study design.

+Power calculations in statistical packages such as SAS (SAS Institute Inc. 2013) and some specialist calculators such as G*power (Faul et al. 2007) allow tests against values other than zero and can display power vs. sample size graphs at different candidate alpha levels or effect sizes.
+We propose a visualization tool that extends such calculators to simultaneously consider multiple tests concerning minimum meaningful effect sizes, at multiple test levels.

 Visualization has become an important component of statistical software packages, helping researchers understand their data through boxplots, clustering and so forth.
-One such tool is the funnel plot, developed by Light and Pillimer (1984) to identify publication bias in meta-analyses.
+One such tool is the funnel plot, developed by Light and Pillemer (1984) to identify publication bias in meta-analyses (Kossmeier et al. 2020a).
 Funnel plots map trial summary statistics onto a chart in which usually the horizontal axis is effect size while the vertical axis is a measure of precision, usually standard error (SE).
 The inverse relationship of SE to sample sizes suggests that the chart underlying a funnel plot could be used to inform sample size calculations.

 Funnel plots have been enhanced with shading to identify regions of the chart that correspond to ranges of p-values for a standard test statistic (“contour-enhanced funnel plots”⸻ Peters et al. 2008).
 Distinguishing regions in this manner aids visual interpretation of the statistical significance of the findings (Sterne et al. 2017).
-Another recent enhancement is to use color bands to highlight the power of the studies (Kossmeier et al. 2020).
+Another recent enhancement is to use color bands to highlight the power of the studies, creating “sunset funnel plots” (Kossmeier et al. 2020b).
 An enhancement to funnel plots that to our knowledge has not previously been considered is to visually distinguish findings concerning practically meaningful effects from those that are statistically significant but not meaningful.

 In the following, we first present this enhancement to funnel plots.
-We then show how such generalized funnel plots can be adapted to a completely different purpose: viz, to act as sample size calculators that simultaneously display results for multiple tests and test levels.
+We then show how such generalized funnel plots can be adapted to a completely different purpose: viz, to act as sample size calculators that simultaneously display results for equivalence tests and inferiority and non-superiority tests in both directions, all at multiple test levels.
+(These tests are described in the next section.)
 As with a conventional Neyman-Pearson analysis, estimates of anticipated effect sizes and variances are required before selecting a sample size.
-A Neyman-Pearson analysis also requires that a single test direction and alpha level be selected prior to the study, and our tool is designed to assist rather than replace this step.
+A Neyman-Pearson analysis also requires that an alpha level for either a directional or two-sided test be selected prior to the study, and our tool is designed to assist rather than replace this step.

 We describe an implementation of the tool.
 We argue that the tool’s use in study design could encourage researchers to think not only about the effect sizes that are practically meaningful and the costs of both Type I and Type II errors in their context, but also to think about whether a finding of non-inferiority, say, might be sufficient for their research purpose, or even whether a research question should be flipped.